signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 * Perform the same analysis which you didd with the `msq` dataset: looking at and interpreting the loadings of each principal component, visualizing them with `corrplot()`, and looking at the associated eigenvalues.
 Since there aren't very many variables, you can `cbind()` the activities to the principal component scores and then use `cor()` $\to$ `corrplot()` for easy visualization.
 As before, assign appropriate names to the principal components which seem to have a coherent meaning or interpretation.

-* Predict gender, race (restricting to whites and Asians), and career code (restricting to academia and business / finance) in terms of varying numbers of the principal components with regularized logistic regression.
-(You can just use $L^2$ regularization with `cv.glmnet()` and `family="binomial"`.)
+* Predict gender, race (restricting to whites and Asians), and career code (restricting to academia and business / finance) using the principal components with logistic regression.
+Do so with the 1st principal component, the 1st and the 2nd, the 1st, 2nd, and 3rd, ... all the way up to every principal component.
+(You can just use `glm()` so you get the $p$-values too.)
 Interpret the coefficients.

 * For the above regressions, use the `pROC` package to calculate the associated areas under the ROC curve.
 Compare to the results of using stepwise or regularized regression on all of the activities for the same predictions.